Website designed and maintained by Microport © 2010-25

 demonstrations, are freely available to all.

-The Branch has adopted a ‘Core List of Dances’ - these are dances which are danced a lot in our area, and ones which are
+The Branch adopted a ‘Core List of Dances’ in 2015 - these are dances which are danced a lot in our area, and ones which are

 hopefully fairly familiar to most of us and which we enjoy dancing; the aim is that eventually we shall all get to know these dances